MiaLWGH/WiSTraining/README.md

 echo "<h1>Hello World</h1>" > /var/www/html/index.html
 ```

-5. Go back to EC2 console and find the security group of your instance.
+5. Next, we need to make a change to the security group to allow the HTTP traffic from your laptop to go to the instance via port 80.
+Go back to EC2 console and find the security group of your instance.
    - Click on the security group ID, which will lead you to the security group details page.
    - Click on button 'Edit inbound rules'.
    - Click on button 'Add rule'.